 The last R post focused on the use of the “for” loop.
 This option is powerful in repeating an action that cannot be calculated in a vector.
 However, there are some drawbacks to ‘for’loops that are highly technical and hard to explain to beginners.
-The problems has something to do with strange results in the workspace and environment.
+The problems have something to do with strange results in the workspace and environment.

 We discuss each with a realistic example.